Building Legalization in Croatia 2026 — The Complete Guide

 How much does legalization cost?

-The cost depends on the size and complexity of the building, but in practice it falls within the following ranges:
+The cost depends on the size and complexity of the structure, but in practice falls within the following ranges:

 The cost consists of: